millwardesque/five_beginner_games/one-button/README.md

 ### Bugs

-- Bug: Distance between current pipe y and previous pipe y should be an achievable distance
 - Bug: Collision detection is off, try drawing collision shapes
 - Bug: Player doesn't die when moving offscreen
 - Bug: horizontal spacing sometimes draws a pipe when it shouldn't